ravindra193/gn-publisher/readme.txt

 **New in 1.0.6**

 GN Publisher now pings Google when feeds are updated.
 This can help with faster updates in your Google News Publication.

+### Support

+We try our best to provide support on [WordPress GN Publisher plugin support forum](https://wordpress.org/support/plugin/gn-publisher/) forums.
+However, We have a special [team support](https://gnpublisher.com/contact-us/) where you can ask us questions and get help.
+Delivering a good user experience means a lot to us and so we try our best to reply each and every question that gets asked.

+### Bug Reports

+Bug reports for GN Publisher: Google News Compatible RSS Feeds are [welcomed on GitHub](https://github.com/ahmedkaludi/gn-publisher/issues/).
+Please note GitHub is not a support forum, and issues that aren't properly qualified as bugs will be closed.

 == Frequently Asked Questions ==

-= How can I get help with this plugin? =
+= How to install and use this GnPublisher plugin? =

-If you need help with the plugin or anything related to the RSS feeds that are created, please ask on the official [WordPress GN Publisher plugin support forum](https://wordpress.org/support/plugin/gn-publisher/).
+After you Active this plugin, just go to Dashboard > Settings > GN Publisher, and after that, You can check feed url and all other settings there!

+= How do I report bugs and suggest new features? =

+You can report the bugs for this GN Pub plugin [here](https://github.com/ahmedkaludi/gn-publisher/issues/)

+= Will you include features to my request? =

+Yes, Absolutely!
+We would suggest you send your feature request by creating an issue in [Github](https://github.com/ahmedkaludi/gn-publisher/issues/new/) .
+It helps us organize the feedback easily.

-= Google News turned my site down, where can I get help with that? =
+= How do I get in touch? =

-If you need help because your site has been turned down by Google, or you need other help related to the [Google News Publisher Center](https://publishercenter.google.com/), please ask for help on the official [Google News Publisher Help Forum](https://support.google.com/news/publisher-center/threads?hl=en).
+You can contact us from [here](https://gnpublisher.com/contact-us/)

 == Installation ==